timotejroiko/astrobot-docs/README.md

 Astrobot can be quite complex to use at first, but once you get the hang of it its quite easy!

-Astrobot's default prefix is `.` and it works both in servers as well as in DMs.
+Astrobot's default prefix is `.` and it works in servers and DMs.
 You can also customize Astrobot's prefix in your server with the prefix command explained below.

 So lets get started with Astrobot's basic commands:

 ### Prefix

 Use this command to view and/or change Astrobot's prefix in your server.
-Only guild owners can change the guild prefix, and this command cannot be used in DMs.
+Only server owners can change the prefix, and this command cannot be used in DMs.

 Examples: